 - Harder to fight off the younger you are; 90 percent of babies will go on to develop a chronic infection compared to 5 to 10 percent of adults.

 - 100 times more contagious than AIDS.

 - Responsible for approximately 600,000 deaths worldwide each year.

-According to the World Health Organization (WHO), nearly 400 million people worldwide have chronic hepatitis B, and 1.25 million of these people are in the U.S.
+According to the World Health Organization (WHO), nearly 240 million people worldwide have chronic hepatitis B, and more than 1.25 million of these people are in the U.S.